Why is this bylaw needed?

 How were regulations in the bylaw developed?

-KFR developed regulations in the bylaw following extensive research into how other municipalities regulate open-air burning, and taking into account Kingston's own needs.
+KFR developed regulations in the bylaw following extensive research into how other municipalities regulate open-air fires, and taking into account Kingston's unique characteristics.